lilyyanglt/grocery-finder/README.md

 - [x] Simple Styling of the components to make it look good
 - [ ] Need to improve on the styling using a css framework. (bulma?
 Material? boostrap? or semantics ui)

-Script for Scraping
+### Script for Scraping
 - [x] Use Cheerio and Axios to scrape data from a Save on Foods
-  - [ ] Cheerio wasn't sufficient, so I need to use puppeteer.
+  - [x] Cheerio wasn't sufficient, so I need to use puppeteer.
-- [ ] Once data is scraped, post to Google Sheets api
+- [x] Once data is scraped, post to mongoDB

-Once the basic building block is working, now build the RESTAPI to move away from Excel sheet
+### Once the basic building block is working, now build the RESTAPI to move away from Excel sheet

 - [x] Detemine the structure of db (very simple with 4 properties: storeName, itemName, itemPrice, and itemDescription)
 - [x] Connect to DB